spattisson/zaproxy/FAQsafetouseonlive.md

 So the only really safe thing is proxying and passive scanning, the other 2 could cause problems and could be considered illegal if you perform them on apps you dont have permission to test.

-A question for you, the reader: would you like there to be a 'safe' mode in ZAP which will only allow you to do safe things?
+ZAP supports a 'safe' [mode](https://github.com/psiinon/zap-wiki-test/wiki/HelpStartConceptsModes) in ZAP which will only allow you to do safe things.